Marconi transmitter c.1897

 The formation of sporadic-E clouds is influenced by a variety of factors, including solar activity, weather patterns, and the composition of the ionosphere.
 These clouds can appear and disappear relatively quickly, often within minutes or hours.
 They tend to be irregularly shaped and can cover a wide range of frequencies, leading to varying propagation conditions for different VHF bands.

 It is worth noting that Sporadic-E propagation is sporadic by nature, meaning it is unpredictable and can occur at any time of the year.
-However, it is more commonly observed during the spring and summer months in the northern hemisphere.
+However, it is more commonly observed during the summer months (May to August) in the northern hemisphere, peaking in June.
 Monitoring the VHF bands and staying alert to signs of Sporadic-E activity, such as sudden signal strength increases or the reception of distant stations, can help radio enthusiasts take advantage of these unique propagation conditions.

-Below is a table of theorised Sporadic-E required ingredients and observed strong data correlation in the Northern hemisphere.
+Below is a table of theorised Sporadic-E required ingredients and observed strong data correlation for the Northern hemisphere.

 144 MHz